NT-D/eh-func-iac/README.md

 ![Result](./documents/images/Result.PNG)

 # Appendix
-I utilizes best practice for naming and tagging Azure resources.
+- I utilizes best practice for naming and tagging Azure resources.
 Please see [this document](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging) for more detail.
+- You should consider to use KeyVault for keeping your connection string securely in production.
+I don't use it in this repo for understanding best practice easily.